stellatziouma/werewolves-vampires/README.md

 - [Giorgos Sofronas](https://github.com/gsofron)

 ## About
-This project was created entirely in C++ for the Object-Oriented Programming course during our 3rd semester.
+This project was created entirely in C++ for the "Object-Oriented Programming" course during our 3rd semester of undergraduate studies (Winter 2022).
 It received a grade of 9,4/10.
 A detailed description of the assignment can be found in the root of the repository in Greek.

+While the assignment didn't require a GUI, as it suggested using CMD or PS for interaction, we thought it would be more enjoyable to implement a visual UI.
+Not only would it enhance the gaming experience, but it would also give us the opportunity to explore a UI library in C++ and expand our skills in the process.

 ## How to Play
 To play the game, simply open Command Prompt or Windows PowerShell and execute the following commands: